swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 The goal of any framework is to help you be more mindful about the decisions and actions that impact your business.

 If you are an entrepreneur or a startup founder, then it will help you assess the value proposition of your product.
-If you are a product manager then it will help you identify which market positioning will work best for your product.
-If you are a product marketer, then both the above statements might be true for you.
+If you are a product marketing professional then it will help you identify which market positioning will work best for your product.
+If you are a product marketer, then both of the above statements might be true for you.

 There are multiple frameworks to give structure to your competitive analysis.
 You can choose the ones that fulfils your objective.
-In time, you will be able to adapt these frameworks to something unique and use for you.
+In time, you will be able to adapt these frameworks to something unique and customized for you.

 The process of competitive analysis can give you a wealth of data both quantitative ( Numbers) as well qualitative(Data).
 Organized well, it  will make things easier for future campaigns by giving clear direction(and a competitive edge) on which strategy works best based on this information gathered during each one!